CChenLi/Dynamic_Gender_Classification/README.md

 # Dynamic Gender Classification

-This App takes real-time video captured by camera and makes gender prediction.
-This is a philosophical model.
-The model were trained on a generated dataset, where datapoint were trained to approximate the apperance of human, and applied on real human.
+- This App takes real-time video captured by camera and makes gender prediction.
+- This is a philosophical model.
+The model were trained on a generated dataset, where datapoint were meant to approximate the apperance of human, yet applied on real human.

 > Acknowledgement:
 >> This project relied on the framework developmed by [sayaleepote](https://github.com/sayaleepote)